danilomo/tenma-chess/README.md

 ## Intro

-Tenma Chess is an experimental chess server that runs as a reagent application connected by the game server via websockets.
+Tenma Chess is an experimental chess server that runs as a reagent application connected to the game server via websockets.
 It runs on top of:

 * core/async
 * Aleph+ring+manifold